albertz/commandergenius/readme.txt

 check if there's "crystax" string in path to gcc toolchain, and will disable STLPort because CrystaX's NDK already contains STL library.

-Application data is not bundled with app itself - it should be downloaded from net on first run.
+Application data may be bundled with app itself, or downloaded from net on first run.
-Create .ZIP file with your application data, and put it somewhere on HTTP server - ChangeAppSettings.sh will ask you for the URL.
+Create .ZIP file with your application data, and put it on HTTP server, or to "project/assets" dir - ChangeAppSettings.sh will ask you for the URL, if URL won't contain "http://" it will try to open file from assets.
+Note that there is some limit on maximum .APK file size on Market, like 20 Mb or so, so big files should be downloaded by HTTP.
-If you'll release new version of data files you should change download URL and update your app as well - the app will re-download the data if URL does not match the saved URL from previous download.
+If you'll release new version of data files you should change download URL or asset file name and update your app as well - the app will re-download the data if URL does not match the saved URL from previous download.

 If you'll add new libs - add them to project/jni/, copy Android.mk from existing lib, and